bigscience-workshop/data-preparation/sourcing/cc_pseudo_crawl/README.md

     - 10_divide_in_subshards_1000.slurm
     - 11_shard_by_seed_id.slurm
     - 12_merge_seed_shards.slurm

+-  **Step 5**: Pushing a light version of the dataset onto the hub

+    Job used:
     - 13_shard_and_compress.slurm

 ### Batch 2

 The steps followed for batch 2 are identical to those followed for batch 1.
-The corresponding slurm scripts have a slightly different numbering because 1) we had already learned from the difficulties of batch 1 and 2) there were far fewer WARC files involved
+The corresponding slurm scripts have a slightly different numbering because 1) we had already learned from the difficulties of batch 1 and 2) there were far fewer WARC's extracts involved

+- **Step 0**: TODO

+-  **Step 1**: Request Common Crawl to retrieve the extracts from WARC files identified in step 0

+    a.
+Download the WARC's extracts in shards

+    Job used:
+    - 01_download_warc.slurm

+    b.
+Retrying failed downloads for some WARC's extracts

+    Job used:
+    - 02_redownload_warc.slurm
+    - 02b_redownload_warc.slurm

+    c.
+Verification that all WARC's extracts have been downlaoded

+    Job used:
+    - 03_check_errors_in_dataset.slurm

+-  **Step 2**: Process the  WARC's extracts to 1) isolate the HTML code of different web pages and 2) to retrieve outgoing links from HTML web pages

+    Job used:
+    - 05_preprocess_warc.slurm

+-  **Step 3**: Extract text and metadata from the HTML code

+    Job used:
+    - 06_extract_text_and_html_metadata.slurm

+-  **Step 4**: Sharding the dataset by seed id

+    Jobs used:
+    - 07_shard_by_seed_id.slurm
+    - 08_merge_seed_shards.slurm

+-  **Step 5**: Pushing a light version of the dataset onto the hub Jobs used:
+    - 09_shard_and_compress.slurm
+    - 10_push_to_hub.slurm